 You can mount file systems in a running non-global zone.
 The following procedures are covered.

-As the global administrator or a user granted the appropriate authorizations in the global zone, you can import raw and block devices into a non-global zone.
+As the global administrator or a zone administrator with the appropriate rights, you can import raw and block devices into a non-global zone.
 After the devices are imported, the zone administrator has access to the disk.
 The zone administrator can then create a new file system on the disk and perform one of the following actions:

 Mount the file system manually